 Schedule an Annual Inspection

-The best way to maintain a roof, be it slate, asphalt, or any other material, is to schedule an inspection with a professional roofing company at least once per year.
+The best way to maintain a roof, be it slate, asphalt, or any other material, is to schedule a roof inspection with a professional roofing company at least once per year.
 Professional contractors have the right tools and equipment to examine your roof safely from the air and the ground.
 They also have the expertise to spot minuscule problems before they worsen.

 When we come to your property to perform a slate roof inspection, we probably will not walk on the roof itself.
 Slate roofs tend to be slippery, making them dangerous surfaces to walk on.
 Additionally, walking directly on slate roofs can damage any worn or loose tiles.